bencvt/LibShapeDraw/README.md

 ## Compatibility

 LibShapeDraw was designed with compatibility in mind.
-It does not modify *any* vanilla classes and therefore should be compatible with virtually every mod that works with ModLoader.
+It does not modify *any* vanilla classes and therefore should be compatible with virtually every mod.

 ## Troubleshooting